-Disconnect made its name with some excellent open source privacy-oriented browser extensions, and has now expanded upon this technology to offer an inclusive privacy package that combines its anti-tracking and anti-malvertizing know-how with its anonymous search capabilities and a VPN network, all for an extremely reasonable $5 per month.
+Disconnect is an excellent open source privacy-oriented browser extension, and has now expanded upon this technology to offer an inclusive privacy package that combines its anti-tracking and anti-malvertizing know-how with its anonymous search capabilities and a VPN network, all for an extremely reasonable $5 per month.
 As we shall see, concerns about the VPN’s reliability are the only thing really holding back what is otherwise a very comprehensive, fully featured, and fast privacy package, so if Disconnect can fix this problem, then it will come heartily recommended.

 Pricing and features